EOSIO/welcome/docs/04_protocol/03_network_peer_protocol.md

 ![](images/p2p-node-peer-sync.png "Node-peer syncing")

-When both LIB and head blocks are caught up with respect to the peer, the operation mode in the Sync Manager is switched from catch-up to in-sync.
+When both LIB and head blocks are caught up with respect to the peer, the operation mode in the Sync Manager is switched from catch-up mode to in-sync mode.

 ## 3.4.
 Mode Switching